sahiljhawar/nbody/README.md

 # Direct N-body Simulation

-This project implements a direct N-body simulation using C++ and Python.
+This project implements a direct N-body simulation using C++ or JAX as computing backend and Python.
 This project is developed as my submission for the role of Software Engineer at Leiden University.

 ## Installation